Are you interested in the latest advancements in welding technology? Look no further than laser welding!

 - High one-time investment in the laser system.

 Laser deep fusion welding equipment

-As far as the laser itself is concerned, it is simply a device that produces a parallel beam with good directionality that can be used as a heat source.
+Regarding the laser, it is a simple device that generates a parallel beam with excellent directionality and functions as a heat source.

 Advantages and disadvantages of laser welding